oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The security of the Issuer-signed JWT depends on the security of the signature algorithm.
-Any of the JWS asymmetric digital signature algorithms registered in [@IANA.JWS.Algorithms] that meet the security requirements described in the last paragraph of Section 5.2 of [@RFC7515] can be used, including post-quantum algorithms, when they are ready.
+Any of the JWS asymmetric digital signature algorithms registered in [@IANA.JWS.Algorithms] that meet the requirements described in the last paragraph of Section 5.2 of [@RFC7515] can be used, including post-quantum algorithms, when they are ready.

 ## Manipulation of Disclosures {#sec-disclosures}